Siim Kallas

-Prior to his tenure as a European Commissioner, Kallas was the Prime Minister of Estonia, Estonian Minister of Finance, Estonian Minister of Foreign Affairs, a member of the Supreme Council of the Soviet Union and a member of the Riigikogu.
-Kallas is a member and former leader of the free-market liberal Estonian Reform Party and a former vice-president of Liberal International.

 After leaving the European Commission, Kallas ran in the Estonian presidential election in 2016, but was not elected.
 In October 2017, he started as the municipal mayor of Viimsi Parish.
+In 2019 he was elected member of the Riigikogu, a post he was also elected to in 2023.
+He resigned as a member of Riigikogu and from politics in September 2024.

-His daughter, Kaja Kallas, is the current prime minister of Estonia.
+His daughter, Kaja Kallas, was the prime minister of Estonia from 2021 to 2024.